5 Smart Ways to Increase Your Net Worth

 You can also set the money aside for home repairs because even though you will eventually spend it, the money will go toward adding value to your home, which will ultimately help increase your net worth.

 I can’t really stress how important it is to diversify your income these days.
 You can pay off debt faster, save more money and improve your net worth just by doing this.

-I picked up a part-time job this last year at my son’s school and my husband drives for Lyft and Uber on the side.
+I picked up a part-time job this last year at my son’s school and my husband drives for Uber Eats on the side.
 Add in his day job and my business income, (which also comes from a variety of sources) and we easily get paid every single week.

 When you have different income streams, it becomes easier to focus on the four strategies mentioned above.
 You don’t have to work 24/7 either or earn a ton of money.
 Start by looking at your current skill set and interests.

 Then, determine what you would like to do and survey how much other people are earning for doing similar work before making your final decision.
 There are a number of passive income ideas that you can start using today to diversify your income.